-Inheritances can be Provided through Charitable Trusts
+Inheritances Provided through Charitable Trusts

 Charitable Lead Trust (CLT) – This trust is designed to distribute a portion of its proceeds to charity for which you receive a tax deduction equal to the payments.
 The remainder of the principal is distributed among your beneficiaries.

 Charitable Remainder Trust (CRT) – This trust grants income to a designated individual by distributing non-income-producing assets first placed in the trust.
 A charitable donations tax deduction applies to the remaining assets earmarked for the charity.
 The chosen charity receives the remaining assets at the end of the trust’s term or upon your death.

 Each trust type comes with many options to consider and strategies for maximizing its benefits.
 Both trust types do not require you to choose your charity beneficiary.
 Instead, you create a donor-advised fund that directs payments from either trust type to your chosen charities.
 This tactic allows flexibility to change your mind about an existing charity or add a new one.